 - Implementing a long term waste management solution that is cost effective; - Achievement of Best Value; - Providing a practicable and deliverable waste management system; - Implementing future plans which complement the Council's key priorities and take into account the socio-economic make up of the Borough.

-In addition the Council's 5 Strategic Priorities as contained within it's Corporate Plan are:
+In addition the Council's 5 main priorities are:

 - A Healthy Halton;

 - Halton's Urban Renewal;

 - Employment, Learning & Skills in Halton;

 - Children & Young people in Halton;

 - A Safer Halton.

 1.3 Integration with the Merseyside Partnership and JMWMS